+Exercise

 Import an image into your project

-- 1. Create a Generic folder (i.e. a folder with schema Generic) and rename that folder to My Maps - 2.
+1. Create a Generic folder (i.e. a folder with schema Generic) and rename that folder to My

+Maps

 Right-click the My Maps folder and go to Import > Generic.
-Browse for a \.jpg or a \.png. - 3.
-Make sure the schema of the image set to Image Data.
+Browse for a .jpg or a .png.

+3. Make sure the schema of the image set to Image Data .

+Exercise

+Georeference an image

+Use the Georeferencing wizard to georeference an image.
+Follow the step-by-step procedure below.